fatemsumaiya/single-page-js/README.md

 Some notes:

-* Robert Romero: Implemented styling and developed a function allowing users to delete their most recent post
+* Robert Romero: Implemented styling and developed a JavaScript function allowing users to delete their most recent post

 * Sumaiya Fatema: Contributed to additional styling changes, including background adjustments, font-type and layout